-Neither party shall incur additional debt, which would bind the other party, or tie up any assets.
-Joint credit cards shall be used only for necessitates of life, and any party using a joint credit card after separation must be prepared to justify all charges as reasonable and necessary for necessities.
+Neither party should incur additional debt, which would bind the other party, or tie up any assets.
+Joint credit cards should be used only for necessities of life, and any party using a joint credit card after separation must be prepared to justify all charges as reasonable and necessary for necessities.